OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/volume.md

 ---
 title: volume
-description: Documentation page outlining the usage, parameters, and results from the volume function, which provides historical volume comparison between similar companies.
+description: "Documentation page outlining the usage, parameters, and results from" the volume function, which provides historical volume comparison between similar companies.
 keywords: